Aliases for NAT1 Gene

 GeneCards Summary for NAT1 Gene

 NAT1 (N-Acetyltransferase 1) is a Protein Coding gene.
 Diseases associated with NAT1 include Ascending Cholangitis and Colorectal Adenoma.
 Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
-GO annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
+Gene Ontology (GO) annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
 An important paralog of this gene is NAT2.

 UniProtKB/Swiss-Prot for NAT1 Gene